xnought/svelte-store-anywidget/README.md

 </button>
 ```

-Now, I can simply import the store in other files, and they will be usable just like that!
+Now, I can simply import the store in other files, and they will be usable like normal svelte stores!
+No need to sync again.
+Just once.

 Check out the [`CounterExperiment.svelte`](./svelte/src/experiment/CounterExperiment.svelte) to see a usecase.